- Schedule of the Replaced Teacher(preps & supervision)

 Minimum Teaching Days to Remain on the Roster

-While it is preferred that you work as much as you possibly can to meet the needs of the system, and maintain a stable number of OT's on our Roster, Article 8.02 does indicate that you must work at least fifteen (15) days in any five month consecutive period.
+While it is preferred that you work as much as you possibly can to meet the needs of the system, and maintain a stable number of OT's on our Roster, Article 8.03 does indicate that you must work at least twenty (20) days in the whole school year, with at least 8 days in the first half of the year and at least 7 days in the second half of the school year.
 If members foresee a problem with meeting these conditions, and wish to maintain their place on the Roster/List, they should contact President Kevin and consider a "Voluntary Leave" for known extended absences.

 19.01 The Board may allow a leave of absence to an Occasional Teacher.
 Such leave will not be unreasonably denied.
 In granting the leave of absence, the Occasional Teacher's name shall be removed from the Occasional Teacher List for a period of up to and including one (1) school year.
 The Occasional Teacher shall be returned to the Occasional Teacher List at the end of the leave provided that the Occasional Teacher is available to accept assignments and advises the Board's Human Resources Department thirty (30) days prior to the end of the leave.